|

 Realizing

-that the child's first relationships are crucial to the ones that follow,
+that the child's first relationships are crucial to the ones that

-can make to help children gain these vital skills.
+adults can make to help children gain these vital skills.
 This presentation

-investigates why a dependably comforting adult reduces anxiety and therefore
+investigates why a dependably comforting adult reduces anxiety and

-are the details on why securely attached children benefit from a host
+learning.
+Discussed are the details on why securely attached children

-of advantages including being more accommodating with adults, getting
+benefit from a host of advantages including being more accommodating

 1.5 - 2 hours (return to topic menu)